 Scholarly Commons Citation

 Donohue, Laura K., "Bulk Metadata Collection: Statutory and Constitutional Considerations" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1350.
+1350.